 - A substantial procedural error occurred that unreasonably impaired the ability to achieve a fair process or final decision and made the process or the final decision fundamentally unfair;

-- New information of substantive nature, impossible for the hearing officer to have heard at the time of the hearing, has been discovered and it would be fundamentally unfair for the officer to not consider the information; or
+- New information of substantive nature, impossible for the hearing officer to have heard at the time of the hearing, has been discovered and it would be fundamentally unfair for the Administrative Hearing Officer or University Board to not consider the information; or

 - The initial sanction(s) are fundamentally unfair or inappropriate.